bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-24.0.md

 Sjors Provoost: 00:39:45

-We'll see thank you for listening to bitcoin
+We'll see thank you for listening to Bitcoin

 Aaron van Wirdum: 00:40:45